KatNykiel/docs/index.rst

 Per the suggestion of some other group members, I thought I'd write up a few pages in RTD/Sphinx describing how to set up Atom to connect with RCAC clusters.

+07/10/22: Update: Atom is planned to be archived at the end of this year.
+I've learned a lot growing with Atom, but sadly it's time to switch to a different editor.
+It's been quite fun and I'm sad to say goodbye so quickly to something I imagined I'd be using for years.
+VS Code currently seems like the best alternative as it has many of the same features as Atom out-of-the-box; however, an open-source solution would be preferable.

+I'll still use this site for documentation and tutorials.

 .. toctree::

    markdown/installation.md